All Episodes

 What's going on?

-Well, I just want to let you know, I was at book club this morning and we've gotten everybody on the Trump train, people that were a little bit worried.
+Well, I just want to let you know, I was at Book Club this morning, and we've gotten everybody on the Trump train, people that were a little bit worried.

 And you've never heard such screeching and yelling.

-And I have to do that.
+And I have to say.

 Yeah, Ben Carson brought that up.